 - Have submitted scores for the Graduate Record Examination (GRE) General Test.

-Students accepted for admission to the Counseling Psychology Graduate Program will be notified of a general information and orientation meeting held during the month of August for the Fall admission and December for Spring admission.
+Students accepted for admission to the Counseling Psychology Graduate Program will be notified of a general information and orientation meeting held during the month of August.
 The purpose of this meeting will be to outline departmental expectations of students, to provide orientation to institutional and departmental procedures, and to provide other information that may be of use to graduate students.

 Licensed Professional Counselor Exam

 Completion of the Master of Arts in Counseling Psychology allows the graduate to sit for the Licensed Professional Counselor Exam.
 Upon passing the exam and completion of additional required internship hours, the graduate is eligible to become a Licensed Professional Counselor.

 |Intro to Couns&Psychotherapy|

 |Two electives chosen from: 1||6|

 |Cult Asp Cnsling Clnts Hisp Dt|